Sage-Bionetworks/schematic/README.md

 ## Code style

-To ensure consistent code formatting across the project, we use [`black`](https://black.readthedocs.io/en/stable/), the Python code formatter.
+To ensure consistent code formatting across the project, we use the `pre-commit` hook.
+You can manually run `pre-commit` across the respository before making a pull request like so:

-You can apply `black` to the code in this repository by running the following command, for example like so:

 ```
-poetry run black schematic tests schematic_api
+pre-commit run --all-files
 ```

-When run at the root of the repository, this ensures all your scripts in the `schematic/` `tests/` and `schematic_api/` are formatted consistently.

 Further, please consult the [Google Python style guide](http://google.github.io/styleguide/pyguide.html) prior to contributing code to this project.
 Be consistent and follow existing code conventions and spirit.